Sunlight streaming through large window into cozy living room with potted plants and sofa.

 Clinical Experience.

-Currently, I lead a clinical practice at Nacro, a national criminal justice service that woks in relationship with the Ministry of Justice (MOJ) providing support for individuals facing a range of complex mental health challenges that include suicidal ideation, historical sexual abuse, depression, and anxiety.
-However, my work also encompasses working with clients who might just be stuck in a rut and lack a clear sense of direction in life.
+I currently lead a clinical practice at Nacro, a national criminal justice service, working in relationship with the Ministry of Justice (MOJ) providing support for individuals facing a range of complex mental health challenges that include depression, anxiety, suicidal ideation, historical sexual abuse.
+However, my work can also encompasses working with individuals who might just be stuck in a rut and lack a clear sense of direction in life.

-Whatever your reasons for seeking therapy, our work will focus on what matters most to you and I offer both short- and long-term therapy.
+Whatever your reasons for seeking therapy, our work will focus on what matters most to you and I offer both short- and long-term appointments.

 Next Steps.